xuewuzhang-UTSW/PyHI/README.md

 For example, you can download Miniconda from here: https://docs.conda.io/en/latest/miniconda.html

 Follow the intruction to install the python 3 version of Miniconda.
-To activate the conda:
+To activate Conda:

 . /directory/to/miniconda/bin/activate